derailed/k9s/README.md

 ## Logs

 Given the nature of the ui k9s does produce logs to a specific location.
-To view the logs or turn on debug mode, use the following commands:
+To view the logs and turn on debug mode, use the following commands:

 ```shell
 k9s info